Modern Statistics with R

 Chapter 3 is concerned with how to import and handle data in R, and how to perform routine statistical analyses.

 Chapter 8 deals with various regression models, including linear, generalised linear and mixed models.
-Survival models and methods for analysing different kinds of censored data are also included.
+Survival models and methods for analysing different kinds of censored data are also included, along with methods for creating matched samples.

-Chapter 10 gives an overview of more advanced topics, including integration with other programming languages.
+Chapter 10 gives an overview of more advanced topics, including parallel computing, matrix computations, and integration with other programming languages.

-Chapter 11 covers debugging as well as number of common error and warning messages, and how to resolve them.
+Chapter 11 covers debugging, i.e. how to spot and fix errors in your code.
+It includes a list of some 25 common error and warning messages, and advice on how to resolve them.

 Finally, Chapter 13 contains fully worked solutions to all exercises in the book.